 Simultaneous voice and data on your Samsung Galaxy Note2 is possible if you are under LTE.
 SVD or simultaneous voice and data is a network restriction.
 You can receive calls on your Note2 if you are under 3G, but will drop the data connection.
 This is the usual case with 3G and GSM Networks.
 Check with your network provider to see if it allows simultaneous voice and data transmissions.

-No, if you connect to a hotspot, your information will remain safe from others, and even the WiFi hotspot, in terms of your personal information on your device.
+No, if you connect to a hotspot, your information will remain safe from others, and even the WiFi hotspot, regarding your personal information on your device.
 Think of it as you are connecting your phone to your WiFi at home - your information will not be shared or sent through the hotspot.

 Find my network address on my Samsung Note II

-There are two types of network or IP addresses that could be associated with your Samsung Galaxy Note II: an internal IP address and an external one.
+There are two types of IP addresses that can be associated with your Samsung Galaxy Note II, an internal IP address, and an external one.